• Home

 If you’re been following me for any length of time you know that my passion, purpose and mission are to help you create the art career of your dreams.
 This article is one in a series of articles related to art career goals.
-You’ll find advice I have given to coaching clients, guidelines I follow myself, and links to several other articles I’ve written so you can delve deeper into the related topics.
-Enjoy and manifest your dreams!
+You’ll find advice I have given to artists in my art career consultations and they have proven to be successful.
+They are also guidelines I follow myself.

 1. Know Where You’re Going